The Arc apartments: Apartment complex

 The Arc contains 474 residential properties.
 They consist of: two-bedroom, one-bedroom and three-bedroom apartments; penthouses; and maisonettes (duplexes) facing Queens Road.
 In all, there are 26 different designs of dwelling.
 For example, a C-type is a one-bedroom apartment.

 There are three buildings.
 The oldest, Building A, is closest to the city centre and has eight levels.
 Building B in the middle has ten levels.
 Building C, completed last, is the tallest with twelve levels.
 The three buildings are separated by two short cobbled alleys, which give access to Queens Road and are known as streetscapes.
 Each building is divided into four cores, except for Building A which has three cores and a branch of the Premier Inn budget hotel chain.
 The cores are therefore Core 2 to Core 12.
 Each core has one entrance hall, one set of stairs, one lift, one foot exit to a streetscape and several foot exits to the secured utility and parking areas within the building.
 Access control is through fobs issued to residents.
 There is one type of fob (coded for a single core) for foot access and another to pass through any of the four vehicle gates.
 Each of the eleven cores has direct access by foot to the public street, because the Arc has no single central entrance.
-There is no concierge service or additional on-site security except for CCTV.
-The Arc has no communal services, such as a health club or laundry room, within the buildings.
+There is no concierge service.
+The Arc has no other communal services, such as a health club or laundry room.
+On-site security is supplemented by CCTV recording inside and outside the buildings.
+In late 2024, ANPR cameras were installed in the streetscapes to try to mitigate problems of illegal parking and congestion.

 Each building has an elevated podium garden for the private use of residents.
 Access is from the 1st or 2nd floors, depending on the core.